-NORTH CAROLINA AT&T STATE UNIVERSITY CENTER FOR OUTREACH IN ALZHEIMER’S, AGING AND COMMUNITY HEALTH
+NORTH CAROLINA A&T STATE UNIVERSITY CENTER FOR OUTREACH IN ALZHEIMER’S, AGING AND COMMUNITY HEALTH

-Our company’s Foundation has expanded its partnership with the North Carolina A&T State University Center for Outreach in Alzheimer’s, Aging and Community Health (COAACH) with a $2 million, four-year (2016–2019) grant to support several Alzheimer’s disease in rural North Carolina.
+Our company’s Foundation is supporting the North Carolina A&T State University Center for Outreach in Alzheimer’s, Aging and Community Health (COAACH) to implement several programs for communities affected by Alzheimer’s disease in rural North Carolina.
 Learn more.

 PROJECT ECHO® IN INDIA AND VIETNAM

-In early 2017, our company’s Foundation launched a new partnership with the Extension for Community Healthcare Outcomes (ECHO) Institute™ at the University of New Mexico Health Sciences Center.
-Through a $7 million, five-year (2017–2021) grant, the partnership will expand the replication of Project ECHO® in underserved communities in India and Vietnam.
-Through this partnership, we aim to improve access to specialty care for complex, chronic conditions such as hepatitis C, HIV, tuberculosis, and noncommunicable diseases, including diabetes and mental health conditions.
-Learn more.
+In 2017, our company’s Foundation established a new partnership with the ECHO (Extension for Community Healthcare Outcomes) Institute™ at the University of New Mexico Health Sciences Center.
+Through a $7 million, five-year (2017–2021) grant, the partnership will expand the replication of Project ECHO® in India and Vietnam.
+Through this partnership, we aim to improve access to specialty care for complex, chronic conditions such as hepatitis C, HIV, tuberculosis, and noncommunicable diseases, including cancer and diabetes, as well as mental health conditions.
+Learn More.

 UNIVERSITY OF NORTH CAROLINA (UNC) SCHOOL OF PUBLIC HEALTH—DIABETES PEER SUPPORT PROGRAM IN SHANGHAI, CHINA

-Our company’s Foundation recently launched a three-year (2016–2018) partnership with the UNC School of Public Health to support the development, implementation and evaluation of a diabetes peer support program, based on the Peers for Progress model, in 10 Community Health Centers in Shanghai, China.
-This program will help improve diabetes self-management, treatment adherence and quality of life among people living with diabetes.
+Our company’s Foundation has established a three-year (2016–2018) partnership with the UNC School of Public Health to support the development, implementation and evaluation of a diabetes peer support program, based on the Peers for Progress model, in nine Community Health Centers (CHCs) in Shanghai, China.
+This program aims to improve diabetes self-management, treatment adherence and quality of life among people living with diabetes.
 Using a practical and flexible peer support model, peer leaders work in a variety of areas, such as: helping professional staff lead monthly meetings for patients and their families; helping individuals with diabetes address challenges in their daily self-management; promoting diabetes awareness initiatives in the community; leading tai chi or other exercise groups; and offering support and day-to-day contact with patients.

-The UNC School of Public Health and its partners plan to develop and implement a robust program evaluation.
+The UNC School of Public Health and its partners are conducting a robust program evaluation.
 Anticipated outcomes to be evaluated include:

-Results from the program evaluation are anticipated in late 2019.
+Results from the program evaluation are anticipated in 2019.